Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Introduction

-We find that ligand-induced destabilization is selective in the region of the pseudoknot it targets: the threaded topology predominantly loses native contacts at the S2 stem, whereas the unthreaded topology disrupts native contacts in the S1 and S3 stems.
-The NN-learned slow modes reveal a qualitative dynamical distinction between the two topologies, and binding of the merafloxacin zwitterion imposes a clear structure on the otherwise featureless unthreaded pseudoknot, indicating that the inhibitor actively slows the dynamics rather than stabilizing a preexisting RNA conformer.
-The degree to which each ligand reshapes the learned FEL follows the experimentally reported antiviral ordering~\cite{sun2021restriction}, and this modulation is governed primarily by kinetic rather than thermodynamic control: free-energy differences between metastable states are small, while transition barriers span more than an order of magnitude across the systems studied.
-Finally, the neutral and zwitterionic forms of merafloxacin yield qualitatively different FELs on the same RNA topology, confirming that physiological protonation is a load-bearing variable in the mechanistic picture of RNA--ligand recognition.
+Our results show that ligand-induced destabilization is topology-selective.
+The threaded topology predominantly loses native contacts at the S2 stem, whereas the unthreaded topology disrupts native contacts in the S1 and S3 stems.
+The SM-learned slow modes reveal a clear dynamical distinction between the two topologies: merafloxacin zwitterion binding imposes structure on the otherwise featureless unthreaded pseudoknot, indicating that the inhibitor-induced dynamics resemble those of a threaded pseudoknot.
+Next, we find that how each ligand reshapes the learned FEL agrees with the experimentally reported antiviral ordering~\cite{sun2021restriction}.
+Finally, our results demonstrate that the neutral and zwitterionic forms of merafloxacin yield qualitatively different FELs on the same RNA topology, confirming that physiological protonation is crucial to the mechanistic picture of RNA--ligand recognition.